Last Updated: 29 April 2020

 How to keep a yoga journal

 Keeping a yoga journal is simple, but it’s not easy.
 It takes practice and dedication to build the habit.
 The steps are super simple.

 1. Find a blank book you enjoy writing in.

 For me, this was the hardest part.
 I’m particular about those sorts of things.
 I happened to have a blank book lying around that I bought…oh, 7 years ago, so I used that instead of going out and buying a new one.

 2. Find a pen you enjoy writing with.

-I hate writing with regular ball point pens.
+I hate writing with regular ballpoint pens.
 I like gel pens or fountain pens.
-Right now I’m particularly in love with the recycled pentel pen.
-It writes smoothly, and I love that it’s made from recycled water bottles.
+Right now I am in love with the Pilot V5 pens.
+They write smoothly, and I love the different ink colours.

 3. Make a commitment to log your practice.

 I get out my journal and write down every time I yoga.
 I do 3 warriors while waiting for the tea kettle, I write it down.
-Without the commitment, you’ll stop journaling.
+If you don’t fully commit to the yoga journaling process, you’ll stop journaling.